Search K

 Appearance

-is useful in scenarios when you want to store numeric values related to a currency, such as product prices.
-Its underlying type argument is a decimal
+A CurrencyField is useful in scenarios when you want to store numeric values related to a currency, such as product prices.
+Its underlying type argument is a decimal, which is used for high-precision numeric values.

-is associated with a currency.
+Each CurrencyField is associated with a currency.
 Its initialization method requires an additional argument:

-CurrencyField.Make(string label, string name, string currencyIsoCode)
+CurrencyField.Make(string label, string name, string currencyIsoCode).

-refers to the three-letter ISO 4217 codes associated with regional currencies.
+The third argument currencyIsoCode refers to the three-letter ISO 4217 codes associated with regional currencies.
 For example, 'USD' for US Dollars, 'CHF' for Swiss Francs or 'CAD' for Canadian Dollars.

-In our demo application we use a decimal property Price
+In our demo application we use a decimal property Price to store purchase prices for our camping products.

 public class Product